 The WAVE extension analyses a variety of possible accessibility issues.
 In the screenshot above, you can see things like missing ALT attributes and contrast issues.
 And how about adding these labels to your forms?
 It’s all not that hard.
 This WAVE analysis is all done in seconds and really tells you where your code (or website) should be improved for accessibility.

 Contrast is also something that’s really easy to test and improve.
 Simply use WAVE or Lea Verou’s contrast ratio tool.
 No need to do that on a live website, as we’re talking about your plugin’s user interface here.
-Please go read my post Easy-to-use accessibility tools for more testing tools.
+Please go read my post on easy-to-use accessibility tools for more testing tools.

 “Your plugin’s not perfect either”